Doula Studies

 HLTH-1271Grief, Loss & Death3

-Since doula work often involves supporting people through loss, this course prepares student to accompany individuals, families, and communities experiencing loss, and the grief these events bring about.
-Students will have opportunities to critically reflect on theories of death, grief, and loss across various cultural contexts, and apply their learning to the full-range of reproduction options and outcomes.
-Students learn to identify their role as part of a larger care team, working with family members' healthcare providers, and community organizations supporting end-of-life.
-In addition to topics such as stillbirth and miscarriage, this course engages with a full-range of loss topics, such as abortion, child apprehension, trauma and violence, maternal death, and loss/denial of community as a result of oppression and exclusion.
+This course prepares students to accompany individuals, families, and communities experiencing loss, and the grief these events bring about.
+Students will have opportunities to critically reflect on theories of death, grief, and loss across various cultural contexts, and to apply their learning to the full range of reproduction options and outcomes.
+Students learn to identify their role as part of a larger care team, working with family members, healthcare providers, and community organizations supporting end-of-life care and transitions.
+In addition to topics such as stillbirth and miscarriage, this course engages with a broad range of overlapping loss topics, such as trauma and violence, maternal death, systemic injustice, and loss/denial of community as a result of oppression and exclusion.

 HLTH-1272Information & Evidence-Doula Practice3

 This course prepares students to become critical consumers of information and research.
 Students learn how different ways of knowing support a doula's thoughts and actions within a doula's scope of practice.
-The influences of social media and other online information upon doula practice are explored.
-As well, students are introduced to basic forms of research so they understand research is an important part of their ongoing commitment to developing the doula profession's knowledge base.
+The influences of social media and other sources of information upon doula practice are explored.
+Students are introduced to primary and secondary sources of evidence and learn that research is an important part of their ongoing commitment to developing the doula profession's knowledge base.

 Program Residency